NISH1001/NISH1001.github.io/_posts/2020-07-29-life-struggle-absurdity-happiness.markdown

 *   For me, happiness (perhaps) is a state where I accept and appreciate reality without much expectations.
 *   There should be a balance between work life and your personal life.
 Don’t try to mix them up.
 *   Try to minimize [temporal discounting](https://nesslabs.com/temporal-discounting){:class="paradox"}.
 We make decisions, usually with unforeseen consequences, that our future self has to deal with.
 This is quite the opposite to the [compounding effect](https://www.youtube.com/watch?v=U_nzqnXWvSo){:class="paradox"}.
-*   Have habits that you can provide a sense of being alive and present.
+*   Have habits that you provide you a sense of being alive and present.
 *   Life’s absurdity hits us all.
 [Sometimes life seems short.
 Sometimes it feels long.](https://www.goodreads.com/book/show/97412.On_the_Shortness_of_Life){:class="paradox"} Whatever it is, life is “just enough” if you use it wisely.

 ---